AnotherWorkingNerd/LatentEye/README.md

 - Dark mode

 ## Early Release Notice
-LatentEys is finally at a stage where I feel other people can use it.
+LatentEye is finally at a stage where I feel other people can use it.
 Most of LatentEye works however you must absolutely expect some things to not work.
 The known issues are covered in [KnownIssues](./docs/known_issues.md)

 Right now it works pretty well on MacOS and it works on Linux but has performance issues.
 Windows is untested.